-Downieville is about 1.5 hours from North Tahoe and 2.5 hours from South Tahoe.
+Downieville area is a fabled mountain bike playground and is about 1.5 hours from North Tahoe and 2.5 hours from South Tahoe.

-Mammoth has amazing trails and a growing mountain bike park; it is about 2 Hours from South Tahoe and 3 hours from North Tahoe.
+Mammoth has amazing trails and one of the most iconic mountain bike parks in the country; it is about 2.5 Hours from South Tahoe and 3 hours from North Tahoe.

 The San Francisco Bay Area and Santa Cruz offer tons of year round riding and are about 3-5 hours from Tahoe.

 The California Foothills are about a 1-2 hour drive away and generally offer year round riding.
 Check out places like Sly Park and Auburn areas.

 Reno and Carson Valley are just a short drive away from Tahoe and also offer some great high desert riding.
 They are likely to be snow free in the winter and shoulder seasons too.